 Book List

 As a voracious reader, I’ve tried to find ways to effectively track what I read each year.
 I’ve used index cards, MSWord documents, hand-written notes.
-I have a tendency to discover books before they’re popular, fall in love with them, and them become disenchanted and embarrassed when Oprah makes them her book club pick.
+I have a tendency to discover books before they’re popular, fall in love with them, and then become disenchanted and embarrassed when Oprah makes them her book club pick.
 Let’s just agree: I found them first.
 And I can’t help it if my tastes run popular rather than deep…

 January